 Muir CD, AL Angert.
+Accepted.
 Grow with the flow: a latitudinal cline in physiology is associated with more variable precipitation in Erythranthe cardinalis.
 Journal of Evolutionary Biology.

 Guerrero RF, CD Muir, S Josway, LC Moyle.
 2017.
 Pervasive antagonistic interactions among hybrid incompatibility loci.
 PLoS Genetics.

 MÀ Conesa, Muir CD, EJ Roldán, A Molins, A Perdomo & J Galmés.
 2017.
 Growth capacity in wild tomatoes and relatives correlates with original climate in arid and semi-arid species.
 Environmental and Experimental Botany.

 Muir CD, MÀ Conesa, EJ Roldán, A Molins, & J Galmés.
 2017.
 Weak coordination between leaf structure and function among closely-related tomato species.
 New Phytologist 213: 1642-1653.